neoforged/Documentation/docs/resources/server/enchantments/index.md

 The `max_cost` and `min_cost` fields specify boundaries for which enchantment cost values can be used to choose this enchantment during enchantment table operation.
 The amount of cost that the table can generate is influenced by (wip)

 ## Enchantment Effect Components
-Enchantment Effect Components are specially-registered [Data Components] that determine how an enchantment functions.
+Enchantment effect components are specially-registered [Data Components] that determine how an enchantment functions.
 The type of the component defines its effect, while the data it contains is used to inform or modify that effect.
 For instance, the `minecraft:damage` component modifies the damage that a weapon deals by an amount determined by its data.

 Vanilla defines various [built-in enchantment effect components], which are used to implement all vanilla enchantments.

 ### Custom Enchantment Effect Components
-Enchantment Effect Component Types must be [registered] to `BuiltInRegistries.ENCHANTMENT_EFFECT_COMPONENT_TYPE`, which takes a `DataComponentType<?>`.
-For example, you could register an Enchantment Effect Component that can store an `ExampleEffectData` object as follows:
+Enchantment effect component types must be [registered] to `BuiltInRegistries.ENCHANTMENT_EFFECT_COMPONENT_TYPE`, which takes a `DataComponentType<?>`.
+For example, you could register an enchantment effect component that can store an `ExampleEffectData` object as follows:

 ```java
 // In some registration class